seanox/devwex/README.md

 APIs.

 __The size of the Devwex binary is limited to a maximum of 30kB.
-There is no technical reason for this, it is rather the more than 20 years old quirk and question -- Why are web servers so big?
+There is no technical reason for this, it is rather the more than 20 years old quirk and fun question -- Why are web servers so big?
 This should make some unconventional decisions in the project easier to understand :-)__